A fabulous, dark and characterful spring reverb unit (with a very colourful display which looks great in a darkened...

 Serviced, earthed and set up for 240v mains use.

 NOTE: Photos are of another unit.
-The current one is in excellent condition with only minor scuffs and signs of age.
+The current one is in good condition – has some scuffs and signs of age but nothing serious.

 Capable of providing a wet-only signal (if you go in on the left input and out on the right output, you get a wet-only output).